-Amongst that rich history is the port of Charleston; the African tradition of using jug pots as headstones was brought to our culture through this port.
+Among that rich history is the port of Charleston; the African tradition of using jug pots as headstones was brought to our culture through this port.
 Highly prized red glaze recipes from China also made their way to our region from the Charleston port.
-And even from the pubs of England came a long history and influence through their ever-charming Toby mugs.
+Even from the pubs of England came a long history and influence through their ever-charming Toby mugs.

 Face jugs combine the utilitarian influences of early regional pottery with the unique imagination of individual pottery makers.
-In the mountains of Georgia, and the Catawba Valley, North Carolina, ugly faces, snakes and devils were added to Market Jugs beginning in the late 1800’s.
+In the mountains of Georgia and the Catawba Valley of North Carolina, ugly faces, snakes, and devils were added to Market Jugs beginning in the late 1800’s.
 These embellished pots were used to buy & store liquor; the ominous features would scare children so they would not be tempted to try the contents.

 Mikes face jugs are expressive, each one unique in its facial features and fanciful flair.
 Following local tradition, he incorporates beautiful glass drips and uses broken plates for teeth.
 Mike also creates an assortment of utilitarian ware.